fglock/Perlito/README-perlito5-Java.md

 Variables
 ---------

-    (DONE) 'state'

     delete local EXPR

     subroutine lookups could also be "our"-like (also method lookups)

-    (DONE) subroutine parameter lists should be list-of-aliases

-      - create a special PlArray constructor that stores lvalues

-      - See: PlArray.construct_list_of_aliases()

 Overflow from int to double
 ---------------------------